 Of course, there are eyeliner pencils which are great for natural techniques.
 Some powder eyeshadows can function as liner when used with a wet eyeliner brush.

 Personally, I find pencils are best for contact lens wearers, as liquid liner can sometime flake and fall into your eyes.

 Look 1: Weekend daytime casual

 For a casual look, line only your upper outer eyelid.
 I find pencil liners much easier to work with than the liquids, but you can experiment and learn what you like best.
 Covergirl makes a great pencil liner called Perfect Blend with a sponge tip on the other end for easy smudging.

 Dot the liner onto your top lid, getting as close to your eyelashes as possible.
-Use a cotton swab, small makeup brush, the sponge tip that is on the opposite end of some eyeliner pencils or your clean fingertip (watch the nail!) to blend the dots together so the makeup looks natural and almost undetectable.
+Use a cotton swab, sponge tip that is on the opposite end of some eyeliner pencils or your clean fingertip (watch the nail!) to blend the dots together so the makeup looks natural and almost undetectable.

 You can line from the inner corner of the eye to where the upper lashes stop or just liner the outer half of the eyelid.
 If your eyes are wide set, lining the entire upper lid will make them appear to be closer together.
 If you have close-set eyes, line only the outer half or two thirds of the eyelid.
 This will give the illusion of wider-set eyes.
 I like this look with no eye shadow and eyelashes merely curled, with no mascara.

 Image: John Shearer/WireImage/Getty Images

 This is an easy but effective workday look, involving little time and effort on your part.